nsayer/SPI_Clock/README.md

 cc -O -std=c11 -Wall -o spiclock SPI_Clock.c -lrt

+Alternatively, there's an SPI_Sidereal.c that will display the Local Mean Sidereal Time if you give it your longitude on the command line, or Greenwich Mean Sidereal Time by default.
+Note that while the tenth-of-a-second is calculated in sidereal time, the clock update cycles are still in UTC.
+The implication is that you probably want to turn the tenths off as they may not be particularly accurate.

 You can use SPI_Clock_recipe.xml as a PiBakery recipe for a custom Raspbian SD card.
 You can use it to customize the configuration without having to log into your Pi.